NovatecConsulting/developer-security-training/Challenges/Challenge 1: Broken Access Control/README.md

 ### Tips:

-1. **Tip:** Have a look at the tips of [Challenge 1.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-11-find-the-score-board-with-the-challenge-overview)
+1. **Tip:** Have a look at the tips of [Challenge 1.1](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-11-find-the-score-board-with-the-challenge-overview)

 2. **Tip:** Make sure that you are a user in the **OWASP Juice Shop**

 ## Challenge 1.3: Make sure that the shop loses all 5-Star ratings
-Try to remove all entrys in the **customer feedback section**, which have a rating of 5 stars.
+Try to remove all entries in the **customer feedback section**, which have a rating of 5 stars.

 ### Tips:

-1. **Tip:** After solving [challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page), you need only one step to finish this task.
+1. **Tip:** After solving [challenge 1.2](https://github.com/nt-ca-aqe/thesis-ahs/tree/master/Challenges/Challenge%201:%20Broken%20Access%20Control#challenge-12-find-the-admin-page), you need only one step to finish this task.

 ## Challenge 1.4: Show the basket of another user: